 Each cabin is comprised of one large room with bunk beds throughout and small cubbies for some of the children’s belongings.
-Most cabins offer a shaded porch in the front or back of the cabin for additional communal lounging areas.
-Cabins are situated on opposing sides of Camp, each nearby to a large bathhouse with electricity, bathrooms, showers and changing areas.
+Our cabins offer a shaded porch in the front or back of the cabin for additional communal lounging areas.
+Cabins are situated on both the Ridge and River sides of Camp (recently renamed from Girls and Boys sides for inclusivity), each nearby to a large bathhouse with electricity, bathrooms, showers and changing areas.

 Campers spend most of their time out and about at Camp but enjoy spending time together in the cabin during the mornings, rest hour (after lunch) and at bedtime.
 Before the children arrive, counselors make “work wheels” for the campers to share the tasks that support their bunk community, like setting or clearing tables for meals, retrieving food from the kitchen window during meals, reminding bunkmates to apply sunscreen and drinking water (under the direction of counselors), sweeping the cabin and others.

 On the night campers arrive, they participate in a bunk discussion to develop their bunk’s “Ten Commandments,” which are the rules by which the campers agree to live and the respectful and kind ways they will treat one another.
 This lays the groundwork for creating a positive and cooperative bunk community.